aws/aws-sdk-js-v3/packages/credential-providers/README.md

 ## `fromContainerMetadata()` and `fromInstanceMetadata()`

+- Not available in browsers & native apps

 `fromContainerMetadata` and `fromInstanceMetadata` will create `AwsCredentialIdentityProvider` functions that read from the ECS container metadata service and the EC2 instance metadata service, respectively.